Stop Snoring Now

 Non-doctors will recommend other techniques:

-• Pharmacists will recommend sprays, tablets, pillows, nasal strips
+• Pharmacists will recommend sprays, tablets, pillows, and nasal strips

 • Internet websites will recommend splints, sprays and other “gimmicks”